jeeva19mani/elastiqai_assesment/README.md

 - Finally, verified the expected filtered result.

 ## To Run a File
-- Activate the venv by `source .venv/bin/activate`
+- Execute `test_venv_setup.sh` file by `./test_venv_setup.sh` or `sh test_venv_setup.sh`.
+It will install the required softwares, libraries and create Virtual Environment to execute the test.
-- Use `python3 -m pytest -s (use entire file path) test file.py::class name::testcase name` or
+- Use `python3 -m pytest -s (use entire file path) test file.py::class name::testcase name`
-- Use Pycharm IDE or other IDE import pytest module into it. then Configure the run console and run it.
+- Or Use Pycharm IDE or other IDE import pytest module into it. then Configure the run console and run it.